upciti/front-end-interview-challenge/CHALLENGE.md

 ### 📡 Data fetching

 - Use the Docker Compose setup ([docker-compose.yml](./docker-compose.yml)) to run the API.
+- If you need to change the CORS configuration, adjust the [`FRONT_URL`](./docker-compose.yml) environment variable in the [docker-compose.yml](./docker-compose.yml) file.
+By default, it is set to http://localhost:5173.
 - Retrieve data from the provided API.
 Explore the Swagger documentation at http://localhost:3000/docs.

 ### 📊 Charts & KPIs